 We previously used temporal difference methods to approach exactly the same environment (Chan and Shelton 2001).
 We got good results using SARSA although not with Q-learning which agrees with others' experiences comparing SARSA and Q-learning on POMDP problems (Lock and Singh 1998).
 However, our results with SARSA were not satisfactory.
 In order to produce consistent convergence, we had to provide a reward at each time step.
-For profit, this meant setting the reward at a particular time to be the change in the true net worth of the market-maker (cash plus the inventory liquidated at the current true price).
-Such a reward requires knowledge of the true price of the stock.
-As noted in the market description, such knowledge should only be available at the closing of the market.
-Although it was not supplied in the observations, it still entered into the algorithm's calculations.
-In this thesis, we tackle the more difficult and realistic problem where no reward is given until the final time step.
+For profit, this meant setting the reward at a

-Figure 5.3: Examples of typical runs for the importance sampling estimator with different policy classes as compared to SARSA.
+Figure 5-3: Examples of typical runs for the importance sampling estimator with different policy classes as compared to SARSA.